 Workplace Strategy Process

-Dr. Margaret Serrato has worked with many companies to address the challenges of space utilization and employee engagement using a simple process to create delightful, cost-effective workplaces.
+Dr. Margaret Serrato has worked with many companies to address the challenges of space utilization and employee engagement using a simple process to create engaging, cost-effective workplaces.

 We know that the average utilization of a workstation in the US is around 36%.
 This provides a huge incentive for companies to transform their conventional workplaces into progressive workplaces where headcount capacity can be increased dramatically with only slight changes to seat capacity.

-As we increase headcount capacity by shifting to unassigned settings, we should also provide lots of choice, with a variety of open and closed, individual, group and community spaces.
+As we increase headcount capacity by shifting to unassigned settings, we should also provide lots of choice, with a variety of open and closed, individual, group and community spaces to support innovation and engagement.

 Workplace Strategy Resources